Mapping MCQ Quiz - Objective Question with Answer for Mapping - Download Free PDF

 Mapping Question 15 Detailed Solution

-Download Solution PDFThe correct answer is Gulf of Oman.
+Download Solution PDFThe correct answer is 4.

 Key Points